Zyuangeorge/Third_year_project/README.md

 # Third_year_project
-This the the python-based GUI, which is used for a battery management system project
+This a the python-based GUI, which is used for a battery management system project

-This GUI is built by PySide6.

 ## Hardware Requirement
 1. S32K144EVB-used for serial communication